Quetzal-framework/quetzal-CRUMBS/README.md

 * create a Pull Request (PR) to the develop branch
 * Merge the PR if it looks good.
 * When that build succeeds, create a PR to the main branch, review it, and merge.
-* Go get a beer and bless this new version with some luuuv.
+* Go get a beer and bless this new version with some luuuv :beer: :revolving_hearts:

 Workflow from https://circleci.com/blog/publishing-a-python-package/.